GCEK-PROJECT-TEAM-1-2025-26/pzem-004t_2_at_a_time_test/README.md

 The system architecture uses a strategic series-coil arrangement to validate data precision:
 * **Sensor 1 (Aggregate):** Positioned to measure the total combined current of both Load 1 and Load 2.
 * **Sensor 2 (Individual):** Positioned to measure only the current of the second load.
-* **Accuracy Verification:** This series configuration allows for a direct comparison of readings, enabling real-time assessment of sensor consistency and measurement accuracy across both modules.
+* **Accuracy Verification:** This parallel configuration allows for a direct comparison of readings, enabling real-time assessment of sensor consistency and measurement accuracy across both modules.

 ## SSR Logic & Automation